MALAYSIA COUNTRY GUIDE

 – Provide required directors’ and company shareholders’ information.

-– Submit your finalized application.
+– Submit your finalized business application and pay registration fees.

 Corporate income tax in Malaysia is 24% but varies depending on the industry.
 Withholding tax is 10% and interest is taxed at 15%.
 Capital gains tax ranges from 0% to 30%.